Healthy Homes Assessment Mornington

 Insulation Mornington

-Underfloor and ceiling insulation is mandatory on all rental houses since July 1, 2019.
-Property managers and landlords should make sure that the insulation is up to current standard.
-In some cases, an existing insulation on the ceiling or in the subfloor space might require to be topped up or replaced.
+The insulation of the ceiling and underfloor is a requirement in all rental homes from 1 July 2019.
+All landlords and property managers should make sure that the insulation is in line with this new standard.
+In some instances, existing ceiling insulation or insulation in the sub floor space might require to be added or replaced.

-The "R" stands for thermal resistance and it is a measurement of how well insulation can withstand heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" refers to thermal resistance and is a gauge of how well the insulation can withstand heat flow.
+The higher the R-value, the better the insulation.

 Mornington Moisture Ingress & Drainage

-Rental properties should be equipped with efficient drainage to eliminate floodwaters, surface water, and ground water, which includes an appropriate runoff or outfall.
-Making sure that the water has a location to go, and it doesn’t get sucked into structures is an crucial aspect of making sure your property is dry.
+Rental properties must have efficient drainage to remove rainwater, storm water and ground water, which includes an appropriate runoff or outfall.
+Making sure that water has a proper place to go, and that it isn’t allowed to remain beneath structures is a crucial aspect of making sure your property is dry.

-In addition to a drainage system to avoid water ingress, if the apartment has an enclosed gap between your flooring and the ground, a ground moisture barrier must be put in place when it’s reasonably practicable to do so.
+Alongside a drainage system to avoid water ingress, if the apartment has an enclosed gap between your floor and the ground, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.

-A ground moisture barrier is typically a polythene sheet laid over the ground to prevent any moisture present in the ground from getting into the property.
-It also helps to prevent any damage to your underfloor insulation.
+A ground moisture barrier is typically a polythene sheet laid over the ground to prevent any moisture in the ground from accumulating into the building.
+It also helps in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection